top of page

 Therapeutic Support

-At This Is Me Psychology we believe that everyone should be able to access support following a diagnosis of Autism, ADHD or AuDHD to explore what their Neurodivergence means to them and offer information and strategies to help manage this effectively.
+At This Is Me Psychology we believe that everyone should be able to access specialist support following a diagnosis of Autism, ADHD, or AuDHD.
+Receiving a diagnosis is often just the beginning of the journey.
+Our post-diagnostic support provides a safe, supportive space to explore what your neurodivergence means to you, helping you better understand yourself while offering practical information, personalised strategies, and tools to navigate everyday life with greater confidence.

 Meet Our Clinical Director